 Do Not Overpromise

 Some email subject lines appear to be both enticing and overwhelming.
-When one opens the email, however, it is revealed to be underwhelming.
-Making bold assertions in the subject line of an email, such as "jaw-dropping," is a great way to get people's attention.
+However, when one opens the email, it is revealed to be underwhelming.
+Making bold assertions in the subject line of an email, such as “jaw-dropping,” is a great way to get people’s attention.

 However, if you don’t give exactly what you promise, any camaraderie or credibility you’ve built up so far is going to be shattered.
 Your emails may be labelled as spam, or you may receive unsubscribes, among other things.
 The simplest method to combat this is to avoid using any words that might be considered click bait.